 Sponsorships are where a company will pay, usually, a fixed amount, to have some time within a YouTube video or some space on a post.

-An example of a sponsored post would be like this post, sponsored by Ambassador Cruise Line: Everything We Know About The UK’s Newest Cruise Line – Ambassador Cruise Line.
+An example of a sponsored post would be this, sponsored by Ambassador Cruise Line:

-If you are interested in working together please email email@example.com.
+If you are interested in working with me, please email [email protected].

-For those interested in cruising on a budget, I created a cruise course called How to Cruise For Less.
+For those interested in cruising on a budget, I send out a free course via email:

 How is The Course Run?

 The course is run via a series of free emails – or I do have an audio version – which I charge for.

 Some people like to actually hear me giving them advice, rather than just reading the information.
 They can listen to it in the car, whilst they do the housework, whilst on a cruise – anywhere!

 Click on the link below to find out more about the podcast version of the course: